House GOP votes to gut independent ethics office

-House Republicans on Monday voted to eviscerate the Office of Government Ethics, the independent body created in 2008 to investigate allegations of misconduct by lawmakers after several bribery and corruption scandals sent members to prison.
+House Republicans have voted to eviscerate the Office of Congressional Ethics, the independent body created in 2008 to investigate allegations of misconduct by lawmakers after several bribery and corruption scandals sent members to prison.

 Lawmakers would have the final say under the change.
-House Republicans voted 119-74 for the Goodlatte measure.
+House Republicans voted 119-74 for the Goodlatte measure despite arguments from Speaker Paul Ryan, R-Wis., and Majority Leader Kevin McCarthy, R-Calif., against the change.
+They failed to sway rank-and-file Republicans, some of whom have felt unfairly targeted by the OCE.

-"The amendment builds upon and strengthens the existing Office of Congressional Ethics by maintaining its primary area of focus of accepting and reviewing complaints from the public and referring them, if appropriate, to the Committee on Ethics," the congressman said in a statement.
+"The amendment builds upon and strengthens the existing Office of Congressional Ethics by maintaining its primary area of focus of accepting and reviewing complaints from the public and referring them, if appropriate, to the Committee on Ethics," Goodlatte said in a statement.

 Democrats, led by Minority Leader Nancy Pelosi, reacted angrily.

-Chris Carson, president of the League of Women Voters, said Speaker Paul Ryan, R-Wis., should be ashamed of himself and his leadership team.
+Chris Carson, president of the League of Women Voters, said Ryan should be ashamed of himself and his leadership team.

 "We all know the so-called House Ethics Committee is worthless for anything other than a whitewash — sweeping corruption under the rug.
 That's why the independent Office of Congressional Ethics has been so important.
 The OCE works to stop corruption and that's why Speaker Ryan is cutting its authority.
 Speaker Ryan is giving a green light to congressional corruption."